eemeli/yaml/docs/05_content_nodes.md

 This will recursively wrap any input with appropriate `Node` containers.
 Generic JS `Object` values as well as `Map` and its descendants become mappings, while arrays and other iterable objects result in sequences.
 With `Object`, entries that have an `undefined` value are dropped.

+If `value` is already a `Node` instance, it will be directly returned.
+To create a copy of a node, use instead the `node.clone()` method.
+For collections, the method accepts a single `Schema` argument, which allows overwriting the original's `schema` value.

 Use a `replacer` to apply a replacer array or function, following the [JSON implementation][replacer].
 To force flow styling on a collection, use the `flow: true` option.